hillhacks/hackbeach/pages/faq.md

   We have some to share, but never enough.
 ^

-...my trekking gear?
-: Yes, please!
-Bring your shoes, backpacks, bottles, and all that stuff, and go for as many treks and walks you can!
-^

 ...my family?
 : You are welcome to bring your husband, kids, wife, parents, cousins, friends.
   Please let us know the details in advance, so we can help to find appropriate